eryxjose/posterr/README.md

 * Fluent Validation
 *

 Notes

+*
 * I let the class 'AppUserValidator' in place, but it is not been used since 'AppUser' did not have CRUD operations as defined by assessment document.
-* Passing current logged username from parameters for simplicity since the assessment doc tell to not implement authentication
+* Passing current logged username with parameters for simplicity since the assessment doc tell to not implement authentication

 Planning

-Self-critique and Scaling
+Self-Critique and Scaling

 * Different databases for commands and queries
   * Optimized database specific for insert/update operations